I love my comfort zone. To me, that’s where the real magic happens.

 Work Your Way Up From A Place Of Comfort

-I think that most people who read these type of articles want to achieve something.
-Maybe you want to quit your job, start a business, grow your business, become an artist, publish a book, whatever.
+I think that most people who read these types of articles want to achieve something.
+Maybe you want to quit your job, start a business, grow your business, become an artist, publish a book, or whatever.

 And you probably also know that it’s not easy.
 So why do you make things even harder for yourself by doing shit that makes you very uncomfortable?

 Instead, start from the very bottom.
 Build a strong foundation.
 Get comfortable before you do scary stuff.

 If you want to live stress-free, you need enough money in your savings account so you can live and eat for six months in case things go south—see it as a fail-safe system.
 Again, that’s my practical mind speaking for me.

 Make some calculations and figure your what that number is for you.
 And don’t even think about taking a risk before you have that money in your savings account.

 Also, build a skill set that’s worth something.
 One of the reasons I don’t care about money is that I trust my ability to find work.
 Even when I go broke tomorrow, I’ll find a way to get a job the next day.
 I’ve invested years and hundreds of thousands of dollars in my education.

 - Family.
 If you don’t have a family, create one.

 - Friends.
 You can’t be friends with everyone.
 Stick to a few people who also stick to you.